likhithvancha1216/task6/report.md

 ## Best Practices & Recommendations

 - Use at least **12–16 characters**, ideally a passphrase.
-- Mix uppercase, lowercase, numbers, and symbols.
+- Mix uppercase, lowercase, numbers, and special characters.
-- Avoid dictionary words or predictable substitutions like `Password → P@ssw0rd`.
+- Avoid dictionary words and predictable substitutions like `Password → P@ssw0rd`.
 - Use **Multi-Factor Authentication (MFA)** for critical accounts.
 - Store unique passwords safely in a **password manager**.